MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture.md

 ## Viewing mixed reality captures

 Mixed reality capture photos and videos are saved to the device's Camera Roll folder.
 These can be accessed via the [Photos app](see-your-photos.md#photos-app) or the [Windows Device Portal](using-the-windows-device-portal.md#mixed-reality-capture).
-You can use the Photos app to sync your photos and videos to OneDrive.
+You can use the OneDrive app to sync your photos and videos to other devices.

 ## See also
 * [Spectator view](spectator-view.md)